aaaisubmission25/text2midi/README.md

 python transformer_model.py
 ```
 ## Results on Complete MidiCaps Test Set
-After further analysis on the full test set, we found that Text2MIDI outperforms MuseCoco across **all** evaluated metrics.
+After further analysis on the full MidiCaps test set, we found that Text2midi outperforms MuseCoco across **all** evaluated metrics.
 Below is a summary of these results:
 | Metric      | Text2MIDI | MidiCaps | MuseCoco |
 |-------------|-----------|----------|----------|
 | CR (↑)      | 2.156     | 3.4326   | 2.1214   |